What is the difference between a pending transaction and a posted transaction? How does this affect my available balance and actual balance?

 There is a duplicate hold on a single purchase that I made.
 Why is it being put through twice?
 I called the store and they've said that they only charged me once.
 Can you explain?

 The merchant may have run your card through multiple times or if we had a network problem we would see this situation.
-You can contact the credit union online via the secure Message Center or by calling to release the multiple holds.
+You can contact the credit union within Online Banking from Secure Email/Message Center or by calling to release the multiple holds.
 Please watch your account to make sure that the merchant did not bill you twice.

 If you are billed twice, you will need to complete a dispute/chargeback form and submit it to Card Services to process for you.
 To expedite the process, you may fax your dispute to us at (404) 677-4824 or (404) 677-4699.